steggy/ISC-Kea-reservation-parser/README.md

 ## Description

-To avoid human error this script was created to manage the json config file for kea dhcp.
+To avoid human error, this script was created to manage the json config file for kea dhcp.
+Including Dup checking and formatting of hostname, IP, mac.
+When saving a record the original file will not be overwritten.
+A new file will be created with the name "pipe-kea-dhcp4.conf" to be used with pipeline
+If multiple saves are complete the saved file will be incremented, not destroying history.

 ## Getting Started